VoxelForge/VoxelForge/README.md

 then need to start over revealing all entries.

 ## For modders and subgame authors
-This mod helps you in writing extensive help for your mod or subgame.
+This mod helps you in creating extensive and flexible help entries for your mods or subgame.
 You can write about basically anything in the presentation you prefer.

 To get started, read `API.md` in the directory of this mod.

 Note: If you want to add help texts for items and nodes, refer to the API documentation of `doc_items`, instead of manually adding entries.
 For custom entities, you may also want to add support for `doc_identifier`.

 ## License of everything
 MIT License